Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 If you’re still trying to reach a large audience but the “countries” range is too wide, then you can settle for this category instead.
 For this category, you can target specific provinces, regions, and states.

 This is the perfect setting for local PPC ads.
-In this category, you can target leads in specific radiuses and proximities from your business, rather than casting a wide net in regions and cities.
+In this category, you can target leads (via location extensions) in specific radiuses and proximities from your business, rather than casting a wide net in regions and cities.

 In fact, targeting a radius is best for driving foot traffic when you’re offering delivery services.
 The only caveat is that you must meet a certain threshold of traffic when targeting specific radiuses.